Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Threat Model

 \section{Threat Model}

 We model a cyberattack as a game between two parties: an attacker (\ie an \cyberagent) $\adv$ and a defender $\df$.

-\textbf{Attacker:} The attacker $\adv$ is a \cyberagent (as defined in Section~\ref{sec:agents}) whose objective is to compromise a remote target machine $\target$ by exploiting vulnerabilities to achieve an adversarial goal $\advobj$, such as opening a shell or exfiltrating sensitive information from $\target$.
+\paragraph{\textbf{Attacker}} The attacker $\adv$ is a \cyberagent (as defined in Section~\ref{sec:agents}) whose goal is to compromise a remote target machine $\target$ by exploiting vulnerabilities to achieve an adversarial objective $\advobj$, \eg opening a shell or exfiltrating sensitive information from $\target$.
 The attacker has no prior knowledge of $\target$ beyond its IP address and must execute all stages of the cyber kill chain to accomplish their objective.

-\textbf{Defender:} The defender $\df$ operates on $\target$ to prevent the attacker from achieving $\advobj$.
-We assume an \emph{agnostic defender}, who:
+\paragraph{\textbf{Defender}} The defender $\df$ operates on $\target$ to prevent $\adv$ from achieving $\advobj$.
+We assume a defender who:

-\begin{itemize}[noitemsep] \item lacks knowledge of the specific attack strategies employed by $\adv$, including the LLM used by the \cyberagent and its objectives.
-The defender is \emph{unaware of the vulnerabilities} in $\target$, and thus cannot proactively patch these vulnerabilities; \item aims to disrupt the operations of $\adv$ by executing a predefined \textit{sabotage objective} $\dfobj$, which includes strategies such as compromising the attacker's machine or indefinitely stalling the \cyberagent's actions. \end{itemize}
+\begin{itemize}[noitemsep] \item is agnostic to the attack strategies employed by $\adv$, including the LLM used by the \cyberagent and its objectives.
+Additionally, the defender is \emph{unaware of the vulnerabilities} in $\target$, and, thus, cannot patch these vulnerabilities before the attack takes place; \item aims to disrupt the operations of $\adv$ by executing a predefined \textit{sabotage objective} $\dfobj$, which includes strategies such as compromising the attacker's machine or indefinitely stalling the \cyberagent's actions. \end{itemize}

-\textbf{Successful Attack Conditions:} Given a maximum number~$\nmax$ of actions allowed to the attacker, $\adv$ wins if it achieves $\advobj$.
+\paragraph{\textbf{Successful Attack Conditions}} Given a maximum number~$\nmax$ of actions allowed to the attacker, $\adv$ wins if it achieves $\advobj$.
 Conversely, the defender $\df$ wins if \textbf{(1)} $\adv$ fails to achieve $\advobj$, and \textbf{(2)} $\df$ successfully accomplishes its sabotage objective $\dfobj$.